CassidyPrather/amoeba_rl/README.md

 Play as a giant, constantly evolving amoeba and fight off intensifying waves of humans trying to protect their cities.
 Craft new organelles and cores to respond to escalating threats.
 Can you destroy all 16 city gates and escape to the surface?

-Post 7DRL patch (v2.0.0); fixes bugs and improves general balance.
-Upgraded core framework to .NET 5.0, allowing for easy deployment of cross-platform builds.
+Post 7DRL patch (v2.1.0); fixes performance and major QoL bugs.

+# Installation

+This game depends on [.NET Desktop Runtime 5.0.*](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).
+Be sure to install it on your system before running it.

-# Important Note for Linux Users
+## Important Note for Linux Users

 Make sure to install [libgdplus](https://www.mono-project.com/docs/gui/libgdiplus/) with your package manager of choice, in addition to the .NET framework, to run the game.